mpv-player/mpv/DOCS/man/options.rst

     :all:   Load all subs in the current and ``--sub-paths`` directories.

 ``--sub-codepage=<codepage>``
-    If your system supports ``iconv(3)``, you can use this option to specify the subtitle codepage.
-By default, uchardet will be used to guess the charset.
-If mpv is not compiled with uchardet, enca will be used.
+    You can use this option to specify the subtitle codepage. uchardet will be used to guess the charset.
+(If mpv was not compiled with uchardet, then ``utf-8`` is the effective default.)
-    If mpv is compiled with neither uchardet nor enca, ``UTF-8:UTF-8-BROKEN`` is the default, which means it will try to use UTF-8, otherwise the ``UTF-8-BROKEN`` pseudo codepage (see below).

-    The default value for this option is ``auto``, whose actual effect depends on whether ENCA is compiled.
+    The default value for this option is ``auto``, which enables autodetection.

-    .. admonition:: Warning

-        If you force the charset, even subtitles that are known to be UTF-8 will be recoded, which is perhaps not what you expect.
-Prefix codepages with ``utf8:`` if you want the codepage to be used only if the input is not valid UTF-8.
+    The following steps are taken to determine the final codepage, in order:

+    - if the specific codepage has a ``+``, use that codepage
+    - if the data looks like UTF-8, assume it is UTF-8
+    - if ``--sub-codepage`` is set to a specific codepage, use that
+    - run uchardet, and if successful, use that
+    - otherwise, use ``UTF-8-BROKEN``

     .. admonition:: Examples

-        - ``--sub-codepage=utf8:latin2`` Use Latin 2 if input is not UTF-8.
+        - ``--sub-codepage=latin2`` Use Latin 2 if input is not UTF-8.
-        - ``--sub-codepage=cp1250`` Always force recoding to cp1250.
+        - ``--sub-codepage=+cp1250`` Always force recoding to cp1250.

     The pseudo codepage ``UTF-8-BROKEN`` is used internally.
-When it is the codepage, subtitles are interpreted as UTF-8 with "Latin 1" as fallback for bytes which are not valid UTF-8 sequences. iconv is never involved in this mode.
+If it's set, subtitles are interpreted as UTF-8 with "Latin 1" as fallback for bytes which are not valid UTF-8 sequences. iconv is never involved in this mode.

-    If the player was compiled with ENCA support, you can control it with the following syntax:

-    ``--sub-codepage=enca:<language>:<fallback codepage>``

-    Language is specified using a two letter code to help ENCA detect the codepage automatically.
-If an invalid language code is entered, mpv will complain and list valid languages.
-(Note however that this list will only be printed when the conversion code is actually called, for example when loading an external subtitle).
-The fallback codepage is used if autodetection fails.
-If no fallback is specified, ``UTF-8-BROKEN`` is used.

-    .. admonition:: Examples

-        - ``--sub-codepage=enca:pl:cp1250`` guess the encoding, assuming the subtitles are Polish, fall back on cp1250
-        - ``--sub-codepage=enca:pl`` guess the encoding for Polish, fall back on UTF-8.
-        - ``--sub-codepage=enca`` try universal detection, fall back on UTF-8.

-    If the player was compiled with libguess support, you can use it with:

-    ``--sub-codepage=guess:<language>:<fallback codepage>``

-    libguess always needs a language.
-There is no universal detection mode.
-Use ``--sub-codepage=guess:help`` to get a list of languages subject to the same caveat as with ENCA above.

-    If the player was compiled with uchardet support you can use it with:

-    ``--sub-codepage=uchardet``

-    This mode doesn't take language or fallback codepage.
+    This option changed in mpv 0.23.0.
+The old syntax is still emulated to some degree.

 ``--sub-fix-timing``, ``--no-sub-fix-timing``
     By default, subtitle timing is adjusted to remove minor gaps or overlaps